timonweb/django-tailwind/README.md

    *NOTE:* By default, we install v2 of Tailwind CSS.
 If you want v1 Tailwind CSS you need to pass an additional `--legacy` parameter to the command:
    `python manage.py tailwind init --legacy theme`.

+   *NOTE:* If you'd like to use [Tailwind's experimental JIT compiler](https://github.com/tailwindlabs/tailwindcss-jit), you can pass the additional `--jit` parameter to the command:
+   `python manage.py tailwind init --jit theme`

 4. Add your newly created `theme` app to INSTALLED_APPS in **settings.py**

 5. In settings.py, register tailwind app by adding the following string: